loubnabnl/Sign-Segmentation-with-Transformers/README.md

 We then implemented the ASFormer model (Transformer for Action Segementation), using this [code](https://github.com/ChinaYi/ASFormer) : a hybrid transformer model using some interesting ideas from the MS-TCN architecture.
 The motivations behind the model and its architecture are detailed in the following paper :

-- [ASFormer: Transformer for Action Segmentation](https://arxiv.org/abs/2110.08568), Fangqiu Yi, Hongyu Wen, Tingting Jiang.
+- [ASFormer: Transformer for Action Segmentation](https://arxiv.org/abs/2110.08568), Fangqiu Yi, Hongyu Wen, Tingting Jiang (2021).

-We trained this model on our I3D features and obtained an improvement over the MS-TCN architecture.
+We trained this model on the I3D extracted features and obtained an improvement over the MS-TCN architecture.
 The results are given in the following table :

 *TODO*